-Scottish attractions have seen tourism at an all time high due to a few famous sights that keep visitors flocking back time and again.
-Sights like Glasgow Cathedral, Glasgow Science Centre and the Falkirk Wheel hold something of interest for everyone.
+Scottish attractions have seen tourism at an all time high due to popular sights that keep visitors flocking back.
+Famous sights like The Royal Mile, Glasgow Science Centre and the National Museum of Scotland hold something of interest for everyone.

 Things to do in Scotland would obviously have to include a visit to Edinburgh Castle, and I have featured it on my Scottish Castles page.
 I have had the privilege of seeing many of Scotland’s great attractions and some of them are pretty awesome.
 Everyone has different tastes of course, but those listed here offer something for everyone.

 I’ve varied this list as much as I can, in the hope that everyone of all ages will find something that appeals.
 Most of these attractions are suitable for a family day out.

 My top Scottish attractions are listed here in no particular order….

 Kelvingrove Art Gallery & Museum in Glasgow is our top (free entry) Scottish Attraction.

 This museum hosts a fabulous collection of paintings and natural history.
 One of the galleries features the work of Glasgow’s ‘celebrated son’, Charles Rennie Mackintosh.

 The Royal Yacht Britannia, recommended by BBC News as “Scotland’s leading visitor-friendly attraction” is an essential visit if you happen to be in Edinburgh.
 Following fierce competition from cities in the United Kingdom, Edinburgh was successful in her bid to become Britannia’s new home.
 She is one of the popular paid-for Scottish attractions, and well worth seeing.